sourcegraph/docsite/README.md

 The site data describes the location of its templates, assets, and content.
 It is a JSON object with the following properties.

-- `content`: a VFS URL for the Markdown content files.
+- `content`: a file path or URL for the Markdown content files (or single Google Doc file).
 - `contentExcludePattern`: a regular expression specifying Markdown content files to exclude.
 - `baseURLPath`: the URL path where the site is available (such as `/` or `/help/`).
-- `templates`: a VFS URL for the [Go-style HTML templates](https://golang.org/pkg/html/template/) used to render site pages.
+- `templates`: a file path or URL for the [Go-style HTML templates](https://golang.org/pkg/html/template/) used to render site pages.
-- `assets`: a VFS URL for the static assets referred to in the HTML templates (such as CSS stylesheets).
+- `assets`: a file path or URL for the static assets referred to in the HTML templates (such as CSS stylesheets).
 - `assetsBaseURLPath`: the URL path where the assets are available (such as `/assets/`).
 - `redirects`: an object mapping URL paths (such as `/my/old/page`) to redirect destination URLs (such as `/my/new/page`).
 - `check` (optional): an object containing a single property `ignoreURLPattern`, which is a [RE2 regexp](https://golang.org/pkg/regexp/syntax/) of URLs to ignore when checking for broken URLs with `docsite check`.

-The possible values for VFS URLs are:
+The possible values for file paths or URLs are:

 - A **relative path to a local directory** (such as `../myrepo/doc`).
 The path is interpreted relative to the `docsite.json` file (if it exists) or the current working directory (if site data is specified in `DOCSITE_CONFIG`).
 - An **absolute URL to a Zip archive** (with `http` or `https` scheme).
 The URL can contain a fragment (such as `#mydir/`) to refer to a specific directory in the archive.